-PREFACE: Most pundits, both supporters and opponents of Operation Iraqi Freedom, underutilize the available primary source authorities despite that the 1990-2003 Iraq enforcement has a thick law and policy trail in the UN Security Council, Congress, and especially the Office of the President.
+PREFACE: Most pundits, both supporters and opponents of Operation Iraqi Freedom, markedly underutilize the available primary source authorities despite that the 1990-2003 Iraq enforcement has a thick law and policy trail in the UN Security Council, Congress, and especially the Office of the President.

 Why Iraq?
 Presidents HW Bush, Clinton, and Bush, Congress, and the United Nations told us why.
 While there's still room for speculative analysis, the work has been done for us.
-The explanation for the why of OIF is straightforward based on primary sources that are easily accessed on-line, such as the Gulf War ceasefire UN Security Council resolutions that set the "governing standard of Iraqi compliance" (UNSCR 1441), the US law and policy to "bring Iraq into compliance with its international obligations" (P.L.
+The explanation for the why of OIF is straightforward based on primary sources that are plain and readily accessed on-line, such as the Gulf War ceasefire UN Security Council resolutions that set the "governing standard of Iraqi compliance" (UNSCR 1441), the US law and policy to "bring Iraq into compliance with its international obligations" (P.L.
 105-235), the conditions and precedents that set the stage for OIF, and the determinative fact findings of Iraq's breach of ceasefire that triggered the decision for OIF.
 President Clinton, whose entire presidency was preoccupied by the Iraq enforcement, is the best source for understanding OIF.

 This post is a table of sources that inform my perspective on the goals we seek in Iraq.
 This post is not an intelligence analysis of coalition and Iraqi forces, the enemy, the mission difficulty, or actual performance.
 The links are to official sources, articles, speeches, weblogs, and my own thoughts that have informed my views on the 'Why We Fight' in Iraq,* and why I believe the Iraq mission is central to the War on Terror.
 Expect me to add items over time.